mrbid/VoxelPaint/README.md

 * F3 = Save. (auto saves on exit or idle for more than 3 minutes)
 * F8 = Load. (will erase what you have done since the last save)
 * F10 = Export the VoxelPaint data to a zip file in $HOME/Documents.
-* **Multi Selections** = Middle Mouse Click & Drag to select area, once selected you can fill the area using the V key or change the nodes with the mouse scroll, there are no keyboard binds for multi selections.
+* **Multi Selections** = Middle Mouse Click & Drag (or Q and drag) to select area.
+Fill the nodes with B or delete them with N. Middle Scroll or X+C to change texture.

 Arrow Keys can be used to move the view around.